HOME PRODUCT INFO COOKING TOPICS OPERATING TIPS & MODS VIDEOS RESOURCES FORUMS SHOPPING

 Using A Food Dehydrator Or Electric Oven

-Another way to smoke-dry tomatoes is to use the electric hot plate method described above to apply the smoke flavor, then transfer the tomatoes to a food dehydrator or electric oven for drying.
+Using a food dehydrator to finish drying smoked tomatoes Another way to smoke-dry tomatoes is to use the electric hot plate method described above to apply the smoke flavor, then transfer the tomatoes to a food dehydrator or electric oven to finish the drying process.
 A gas oven is not a good choice because the combustion of natural gas produces a moist heat that greatly increases the drying time.

 A food dehydrator is your best choice, with the entire process taking about 16 hours from start to finish.